OlivierLD/raspberry-coffee/docker/README.md

 1. Install *_all_* the required `node` modules
 1. Drill down into the right directory
 1. Start the `node` server with the right script
-1. Access the Raspberry PI from another machine on the same network, and reach the right HTML page.
+1. Access the Raspberry Pi from another machine on the same network, and reach the right HTML page.

 This is certainly not difficult, but there are many ways to do several mistakes at each step of the process.